JackalLabs/jackal-evm/README.md

-# jackal-hyperlane
+# jackal-evm

-Integrating hyperlane to bring Jackal Storage to the EVM ecosystem.
+Jackal's native solution to interop with every EVM compatible chain, built with CosmWasm, WasmBindings, Solidity, and Tokio.

-This project is a collaboration between jackal labs, hyperlane core team, many things, and strangelove.
+This project is WIP and rapidly being developed for testnet deployment.

-TODO: write this out fully and give everyone love <3.
+TODO: acknowledge contributors and road map.